A German Immigrant Girl Shares Her Adventure

 " It does, indeed, and is a refuge unspeakably welcome to me in this dark hour.
 But whence came the money to pay for this, my dear child?"

-" I will tell you, father, but first let us have dinner, which will be getting cold if we stop to talk longer."
-And as we ate, I told him of all my doings in the few days past and that my jewels had brought not only enough to purchase the house and all the things he saw around him but enough for our support for a long time to come.
-And I doubt if either of us had passed a happier hour in many years than that which we spent over our first meal in the cottage.
+" I will tell you, father, but first, let us have dinner, which will get cold if we stop talking longer."
+As we ate, I told him of all my doings in the few days past and that my jewels had brought not only enough to purchase the house and all the things he saw around him but enough for our support for a long time to come.
+And I doubt if either of us had passed a happier hour in many years than we spent over our first meal in the cottage.

-And as the days and weeks passed on, I had the pleasure of seeing a look of peace and content settling down upon my father's face, which, in time, wholly displaced the haggard, careworn expression it had so long worn.
+As the days and weeks passed, I had the pleasure of seeing a look of peace and contentment settling down upon my father's face, which, in time, wholly displaced the haggard, careworn expression it had so long worn.

 By that time, my funds—into which my father's illness had made considerable inroads—were so low that I could no longer support us both.
 I then began to turn my thoughts to teaching again, for I could not yet bring my mind to part with my diamond necklace.

-One day I needed to go to a store to make some purchase when I met on the street one of my former friends and associates, who still moved in the wealthy and exclusive circle to which I had formerly belonged.
+One day, I needed to go to a store to make a purchase when I met one of my former friends and associates on the street.
+She still moved into the wealthy and exclusive circle I had formerly belonged to.
 She passed me without even a look of recognition.

 From this time, I was no longer undecided.
-If I became a teacher, as I should soon be obliged to, I should undoubtedly often meet my acquaintances, and the thought of being treated in that way I could not endure.
+If I became a teacher, as I should soon be obliged to, I would undoubtedly often meet my acquaintances, and the thought of being treated that way could not endure.

-Dora was delighted with my conclusion, and we at once set about making preparations for our long journey.
-I improved the first opportunity that I found to dispose of my cottage and furniture, which brought me enough money to take us across the ocean and to supply my needs for some time after.
+Dora was delighted with my conclusion, and we immediately set about making preparations for our long journey.
+I took the first opportunity I found to dispose of my cottage and furniture, which brought me enough money to take us across the ocean and to supply my needs for some time after.

 When we were pretty out upon the open sea and saw the last faint outline of my native land disappearing, I could not but feel unspeakably sad to think I was to see it no more.
-However, if I had remained, I had no reason to hope for more happiness than I had enjoyed in the past, for I had never once heard from my husband and children and probably never should.
+However, if I had remained, I had no reason to hope for more happiness than I had enjoyed, for I had never once heard from my husband and children and probably never should.

 The first few days of our voyage, the weather was fair, and no one seemed much affected by the change from the land to the sea's bosom.
 But after a while, it was our lot to encounter a fierce and threatening gale.
 At first, we watched it with intense interest, for many of us had never before witnessed a storm at sea.